 The Treatment Plan

-As a caveat, I will note that there are patients who request an outcome that is not possible, or cannot be achieved with their body type or shape, or the quality of their skin.
+As a caveat, I will note that there are patients who request an outcome that is not possible or cannot be achieved with their body type or shape or the quality of their skin.
 Generally, I will tell them the limitations of what can be achieved.
 It is possible that this does not make sense to them.
 In such a case, they are better off not having something done or seeing someone else.
-Chances are that they will be told the same thing in subsequent consultations.
+The chances are that they will be told the same thing in subsequent consultations.

 Your Confidence Level

 If you have had a good consultation, and have been given a treatment plan that makes sense to you, you may or may not be comfortable to move forward.
 If you are, you probably don’t need any further consultations.
-However, if for your piece of mind, you need to see one or more surgeons then go for it.
+However, if for your peace of mind, you need to see one or more surgeons, then go for it.

 All the best,